ncatlab/nlab-content/pages/3/4/7/3/3743/content.md

 * table of contents
 {: toc}

 ## Idea

-Given an alphabet of letters and symbols (perhaps 'typed', so that certain symbols are declared to be 'symbols for functions', etc., e.g. '$+$ is a symbol for a binary operation), then one can form strings of letters to give words or more generally (well formed) formulae involving symbols of all types.
+Given an alphabet of letters and symbols (perhaps '[[type]]d', so that certain symbols are declared to be 'symbols for functions', etc., e.g. '$+$' is a symbol for a binary operation), then one can form [[list|strings]] of letters to give words or more generally (well formed) formulae involving symbols of all types.

-In a rewriting system, one specifies a set of rules that describe valid replacements of subformulae by other ones.
+In a _rewriting system_, one specifies a set of rules that describe valid replacements of subformulae by other ones.
 On some formulae of a rewriting system, the rewriting rules may produce conflicts, when two or more rules can be applied.

 +-- {: .un_example}
-####Example type
+###### Example type
 One type of example of a rewriting system is given by a [[group presentation]], $(X,R)$, where $X$ is a set of generators for a group $G$ and $R$ is a subset of pairs of elements in the free group on $X$.
 As a definite example, take

 * $X = \{a,b\}$